aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ## 1. Introduction

-Currently, your company's Google Kubernetes Engine (GKE) jiqun environment utilizes n1-standard-8 nodes, each equipped with 8 CPU cores and 30GB of physical memory.
+Currently, your company's Google Kubernetes Engine (GKE) clusters environment utilizes n1-standard-8 nodes, each equipped with 8 CPU cores and 30GB of physical memory.
 In the production environment, Deployments are typically configured with a minimum of 2 Pods, and anti-affinity policies ensure these Pods are distributed across different Node.
 Most existing API Pods are configured with 1 Core CPU and a maximum of 4GB of memory.

 The new requirement is to introduce one or more API services where a single Pod will need approximately 4 Core CPU and 16GB of memory.
-The core challenge is to assess, without adding a dedicated Node Pool, how many such high-resource API Pods the existing jiqun of 30 n1-standard-8 nodes can support.
-The jiqun is configured with 3 availability zones, each capable of scaling up to 15 nodes, allowing a maximum jiqun size of 45 nodes.
+The core challenge is to assess, without adding a dedicated Node Pool, how many such high-resource API Pods the existing clusters of 30 n1-standard-8 nodes can support.
+The clusters is configured with 3 availability zones, each capable of scaling up to 15 nodes, allowing a maximum clusters size of 45 nodes.
 This report also aims to explore the best practices to achieve this while ensuring resource scheduling is not adversely affected.

-This report aims to conduct an in-depth analysis of the current GKE jiqun's resource capacity and evaluate the feasibility of supporting these high-resource APIs within the existing n1-standard-8 node pool.
+This report aims to conduct an in-depth analysis of the current GKE clusters's resource capacity and evaluate the feasibility of supporting these high-resource APIs within the existing n1-standard-8 node pool.
 It will detail GKE's node resource reservation mechanisms and the calculation of allocatable resources, guide the analysis of current node resource utilization, and based on this, estimate the number of new API Pods that can be supported without altering the current node pool configuration.
-Furthermore, this report will provide a series of best practice recommendations, including the configuration of resource requests and limits, Pod anti-affinity strategies, the application of Pod Disruption Budgets (PDBs), and considerations for the jiqun autoscaler, to ensure the stable operation of new APIs and maximize resource utilization.
+Furthermore, this report will provide a series of best practice recommendations, including the configuration of resource requests and limits, Pod anti-affinity strategies, the application of Pod Disruption Budgets (PDBs), and considerations for the clusters autoscaler, to ensure the stable operation of new APIs and maximize resource utilization.
 Finally, the report will look at long-term strategies, discussing the introduction of dedicated Node Pools and Node Auto-Provisioning (NAP) as potential solutions for handling more complex or larger-scale high-resource demands in the future.

 ## 2. GKE Node Resources and Allocatable Resource Calculation

-Before assessing jiqun capacity, it's crucial to accurately understand the total resources of a GKE node and the portion reserved by the Kubernetes system for its own operations.
+Before assessing clusters capacity, it's crucial to accurately understand the total resources of a GKE node and the portion reserved by the Kubernetes system for its own operations.
 This allows for the calculation of the "allocatable resources" truly available for application Pods.

 ### 2.1. n1-standard-8 Node Specifications